 Espresso is a wonderful drink that, once you tried it, will make you turn your nose up at drip or other coffees.
 Espresso is rich, complex, and has intense flavors.
 This guide will teach you everything about espresso.

 This guide is conceived to help coffee lovers with all level of experience from completely newbie to seasoned barista.
-We can't cram too much content on this page, because we want to cover all knowledge levels.
-However, we will direct you to the appropriate resources.
+We can't cram too much info on this page, because we want to cover all knowledge levels.
+However, the way we conceived the page is to get you to the right article.

 Espresso Guides for Beginners